danielholmes/logic/README.md

 Todo
 ----
-- Add properties of sentences: valid, contingent, unsatisfiable.
-Satisfiable, falsifiable
+- Add properties of sentences: is_valid, is_contingent, is_unsatisfiable, is_satisfiable, is_falsifiable.
 - Linear proofs - Mendelson System
     - brute force solver configurable for levels to search, etc
     - solver runs 4 rules in a brute force way, using a certain limit, then provides shortest proofs
     - Brute force solver is perhaps configurable by system
-- Fitch System
+- Fitch System - might be a bit tougher.
+Would need to load with some strategies.
+Need to take care with sub proofs
 - Structured proof solver (including Implication Introduction).
 Do structured proofs only have I.E. and I.I.?
 - Linear proof renderer.
 Displays text list of premises to conclusion and the applied rule on the right
 - An "efficient" renderer - showing parenthesis only where needed considering order of precedence